Helping clients with Physio and Systematic Kinesiology

 When it comes to yellow flags, like beliefs, unhelpful beliefs about pain, worry, fear, anxiety, and emotional responses to the injury, this might suggest a poor treatment outcome.
 Chronic stress is also harmful to the physical body yet while I often found I would be aware of this, but I did not have any treatment tools, other than trying to reassure the client, using explain pain books, or gaining the client’s trust.

 Having found Systematic Kinesiology over three years ago and completed the advanced training, I know I am much more able to assist clients in removing these barriers which gives their body the right environment to a full recovery.
-The approach works on the principle of “MCPE” which enables the therapist to use Kendall style muscle testing to ascertain the root causes of the client’s issues and promote health, wellness and a return from injury or pain.
+The approach works on the principle of “MCPE”, using Kendall style muscle testing, helps to ascertain the root causes of the client’s issues.
+It helps reveal other way to promote health, wellness and a return from injury or pain.
 In simple terms this means that the “whole person” is considered when treating clients and less focussed on symptoms only.